tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 For example, when the SAS is an MPLS label at the bottom of the MPLS label stack, packets can traverse over devices that are NRP incapable without any further considerations.
-On the other hand, when the SSL is at the top of the MPLS label stack, packets can be bypassed (or tunneled) over the NRP incapable devices towards the next device that supports NRP as shown in {{sl-interworking}}.
+On the other hand, when the SASL is at the top of the MPLS label stack, packets can be bypassed (or tunneled) over the NRP incapable devices towards the next device that supports NRP as shown in {{sl-interworking}}.

 ~~~~
-  SR Node-SID:           SSL: 1001    @@@: NRP Policy enforced
+  SR Node-SID:           SASL: 1001    @@@: NRP Policy enforced
      1601: P1                          ...: NRP Policy not enforced
      1602: P2
      1603: P3
      1604: P4